 - initiating a dynamic of mutual listening and interaction.

 The challenge of the workshops was to create a cross-discussion between the five categories of stakeholders in order to confront their points of view and to approach the problems and solutions from all social, financial, commercial, societal and environmental angles.
 The objective is to propose specific actions to be implemented in the service of an ecology turned into actions.

-In the first cycle of the “+1” process, the workshops were organised into three phases to guide the participants in their thinking as follows:
+In the first cycle of the “+1” process, the workshops were organized into three phases to guide the participants in their thinking as follows:

 - To identify obstacles and barriers related to the theme of the workshop and the specific experiences of the participants, which are used throughout the workshop to guide and frame the work undertaken.

 - To explore possible solutions to these obstacles by calling on the imagination and expertise of each person.

 - To define a realistic solution to be implemented in a specific context.

 A REVIEW OF THE 3 MEETINGS OF THE “+1” PROCESS IN 2021